ahmedfgad/GeneticAlgorithmPython/docs/source/pygad.md

     return fitness
 ```

-Because the fitness function returns a numeric value, then the problem is single-objective.
+Because the fitness function returns a numeric value, the problem is single-objective.

 Such a user-defined function must accept 3 parameters: